 We worked up an appetite while visiting the stores.
 Luckily, we found Bottega Louie on our way to the car.
 The vibe of the restaurant is hip like restaurants in New York City, with high ceilings and a large open space.
 We had the most delicious lunch.
 There is also a dessert counter with all kinds of delectables.
 Each dessert is about $15, so pick a good one and savor it!

-So now you know where to shop, park and eat at the jewelry district.
+So now you know how to shop, park and eat at the jewelry district.
 But trust me, it’s easier to go through me unless you will enjoy going through the maze of the jewelry district!
 I hope this helps you find the piece you’ve been dreaming about!